-In addition to the interim objective of rebuilding the Pacific bluefin tuna stock within a specific amount of time, this proposal includes secondary objectives related to fishing opportunities during the rebuilding period and equitability in the conservation burden.
+In addition to the primaryinterim objective of rebuilding the Pacific bluefin tuna stock within a specific amount of time, this proposal includes secondary objectives related to fishing opportunities during the rebuilding period and equitability in the conservation burden.
+The United States understands that there are likely to be other secondary objectives that reflect the interests of other IATTC members and participants.

 Rebuilding strategy: This proposal would establish a process using the management strategy evaluation (MSE) approach for developing scientific advice to aid in finding an appropriate balance between the long-term benefits from rebuilding the stock and the near-term costs associated with such rebuilding, as well as to account for scientific uncertainty in stock dynamics and other factors.
-MSE can help identify rebuilding strategies that meet the agreed upon rebuilding objectives and that are as robust as possible with respect to uncertainty and natural variation.
-1
+MSE can help identify rebuilding strategies that meet the agreed upon rebuilding objectives and that are as robust as possible with respect to uncertainty and natural variation.2

-MSE involves a series of steps to evaluate a set of candidate management strategies.2 The managers are generally responsible for the steps of establishing the management objectives and associated performance measures, and for identifying candidate management strategies.
+MSE involves a series of steps to evaluate a set of candidate management strategies.3 The managers are generally responsible for the steps of establishing the management objectives and associated performance measures, and for identifying candidate management strategies.